KPIs & Operating Metrics(New)

 Newmont (NEM) Long-Term Debt Repayments (2016 - 2026)

-Newmont has reported Long-Term Debt Repayments over the past 15 years, most recently at $39.0 million for Q1 2026.
+Newmont's Long-Term Debt Repayments history spans 15 years, with the latest figure at $39.0 million for Q1 2026.

 • Quarterly Long-Term Debt Repayments fell 96.04% to $39.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $2.5 billion through Mar 2026, up 74.68% year-over-year, with the annual reading at $3.4 billion for FY2025, 11.14% down from the prior year.